 You should submit your college application in Senior Year but start the process in Junior Year.
 Good preparation is key.

-The thoughts of applying for college are usually not in the minds of 16-17 year old teens.
+The thoughts of applying for college are usually not in the minds of 16-17-year-old teens.
 But if you want to be at the races you need to be thinking about applying for college in your junior year.
-There is a process, read on to find how it goes.
+There is a process, read on to find out how it goes.

 But if you really like the look and ethos of a school then it should be part of your application.

 You should have about 8-10 schools in mind.
 These range from Dream – Reality – Safety.

 Your Dream School is possibly an Ivy and by all means, put it on the list, but be mindful of the extra costs involved, and also the extra work added to your application.
 Ivies tend to be more involved in their application process.